-Auto-VLOC tuning is a user option which enables the automatic tuning of the active nav frequency slot to follow the governing navaid in the flight plan.
+Auto-VLOC tuning is a user setting which enables the automatic tuning of the active nav frequency to the navaid recommended by the FMS.
+The FMS recommends a navaid based on the contents of the flight plan.

-- If the active leg is part of a VHF approach, the FMS will auto-tune the navaid that defines the final approach. - If the active leg is not part of a VHF approach, and if the active leg has a recommended navaid in the nav database, the FMS will auto-tune that navaid.
-Otherwise, from the active leg, the FMS will look backward through the route and forward through the route for legs with a recommended navaid or that are defined by a navaid, in which case, the FMS auto-tunes the one of those two navaids that is closer to the aircraft.
+If the active leg is part of a VHF approach, the FMS will auto-tune the navaid that defines the final approach.

+If the active leg is not part of a VHF approach and the nav database defines a recommended navaid for the active leg, the FMS will auto-tune that navaid.
+Otherwise, from the active leg, the FMS will look backward through the route and forward through the route for legs with a recommended navaid or that are defined by a navaid.
+In the case where a navaid is found both before and after the active leg, the IFD will tune the closer of the two.